unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 To edit the layer properties for your project:

 1. Access the **crossplot-layers.json.example** file in `tile-client-template/WEB-INF/classes/layers`, remove the **.example** extension and delete the example geographic json file in the same directory.
 It is not needed for this example.
 2. Open the crossplot json file for editing.
-Edit the children `id` property (*not* the layer `id` property) so it matches the name given to the directory (file system directory or HBase table name) in which your AVRO tiles were generated.
+Edit the children `id` property (*not* the layer `id` property) so it matches the name given to the directory (file system directory or HBase table name) in which your Avro tiles were generated.
 For the Julia set example, this will be **julia.x.y.v**.
 3. In the `pyramid` section, specify the minimum and maximum values for the X (`minX` and `maxX`) and Y (`min` and `maxY`) axes.
 Make sure the values you specify here match the range you specified in the map properties.
-4. If your AVRO tiles are saved to your local machine, add or edit the following values in the `data` section:
+4. If your Avro tiles are saved to your local machine, add or edit the following values in the `data` section:
 	- `type`: Enter **file**
-	- `root.path`: Specify the *root* path to which you generated the AVRO tiles.
-Note that the `id` you specified in step 2 is the leaf folder that contains the AVRO tiles.
+	- `root.path`: Specify the *root* path to which you generated the Avro tiles.
+Note that the `id` you specified in step 2 is the leaf folder that contains the Avro tiles.
 Set the `root.path` to the folder above that (e.g., */data/tiles/*).
-5. If your AVRO tiles are saved to HBase, add or edit the following values in the `data` section:
+5. If your Avro tiles are saved to HBase, add or edit the following values in the `data` section:
 	- `type`: Enter *hbase*
 	- `hbase.zookeeper.quorum`: Zookeeper quorum location needed
    to connect to HBase (ex: `my-zk-server1.example.com, my-zk-server2.example.com, my-zk-server3.example.com`).